On the Use of Neural Networks for Energy Reconstruction in High-granularity Calorimeters: CNN Energy Reconstruction Methodology

 \section{CNN Energy Reconstruction Methodology}

 Complexity of the hadronic shower poses serious challenges to the analysis techniques targeting energy reconstruction based on the distribution of energy deposited throughout the calorimeter volume.

 The nuclear interactions involved in hadronic showers open up many more possible signal generating processes compared to electromagnetic showers.

 Hadronic showers have complex correlation and dependencies amongst the observed signals because the various particle species emerging from a particular nuclear interaction subsequently deposit energy and participate in processes characteristic of the species.
-For instance, the invisible energy in the hadron component is strongly associated with the multiplicity of secondary charged hadrons as one can see in Figure~\ref{fig:multip}.
+For instance, the invisible energy in the hadronic component is strongly associated with the multiplicity of secondary charged hadrons as one can see in Figure~\ref{fig:multip}.
 The distribution shown in Figure~\ref{fig:multip} does not appear as a simple correlation between the two variables; the distribution appears to have multiple modes and correlated strata which indicates we need some other variable or variables to fully explain this distribution.
 This is only one example of one pair of shower attributes.

 There are two main groups of secondaries with distinct topological properties.
 The first group encompasses secondaries from intra-nuclear scattering - mainly light mesons ({\it i.e.} pions) which have a small deflection angle with respect to the direction of the initial hadron.
 The second group consists of the product of nuclear de-excitation; its predominant contribution comes the from protons and neutrons emitted at significantly large angles.
 High granularity calorimeters offer unique opportunities to detect topological signatures, such as tracks of the charged hadrons, and extract information to estimate, or compensate, for the undetected invisible energy.

 The common coincidence and overlap of the various topological signals, for instance EM showers often overlap the tracks from charged hadrons, makes it difficult to efficiently reconstruct the event with traditional techniques.

+The array of cell responses of a highly granular calorimeter resembles a 3D image to which CNNs are well suited to extract high level properties of the objects found within.